HYPERLINK in Excel (Table of Contents)

 How to Create HYPERLINK in Excel?

 HYPERLINK in Excel is very simple and easy to create.
-Let understand the working of HYPERLINK in Excel by some Examples.
+Let understand how to create HYPERLINK in Excel with some Examples.

 Example #1 – Create Hyperlink to Open Specific File

 Ok, I will go one by one.
 I am creating a Hyperlink to open the workbook that I use very often when I am creating reports.

 I cannot keep going back to the file folder and click to open the workbook rather I can create a hyperlink to do the job for me.